 ✘ 6 year expiration

-It’s hard to beat the all-around package of the Maestro Sport.
-It’s got enough padding to keep riders happy (unlike the previous version) and is light enough that we regularly carry it through the airport by the straps since we no longer bring a stroller.
+If you’re shopping for a travel car seat for the 4 year old in your life and don’t intend to rear-face, it’s hard to beat the all-around package of the Maestro Sport.
+It’s got enough padding to keep most riders happy (unlike the previous version) and is light enough that we could carry it through the airport by the straps once we stopped bringing a stroller.

-We’ve installed this on airplanes many times and it’s quick and easy.
-Our kids haven’t had issue with legroom, but we do remove their shoes and remind them not to (accidentally) kick their neighbor in front.
+We’ve installed its cousin in an airplane seat many times while using it with the harness and it’s quick and easy.
+Our kids never had an issue with legroom, but we would remove their shoes and remind them not to (accidentally) kick their neighbor in front.

-The biggest downside for some families is that the shoulder straps are set fairly close to each other.
+The biggest downside for some families is that the shoulder straps are set fairly close to each other in 5-point harness mode.
 If Evenflo could make them even 1″ further apart, they’d have some very happy kids out there.
 The narrow setting is compounded by the lack of harness pads – which you are not allowed to add.
-Sometimes our kids have complained but usually they haven’t; when it bothers them, we try to just pull their shirt collars up to protect the sides of their necks.
-If your child has a broader built, he might do better with a different seat.
+Sometimes our kids complained but usually they didn’t; when it bothered them, we pulled their shirt collars up to protect the sides of their necks.
+If your child has a broader build or is tall, he might do better with a different seat.

 -Max harness height 18”